prototypefund/Digital_Bargeld-docs/impl-merchant.rst

 .. http:post:: /pay

-  Asks the `backend` to execute the transaction with the mint and deposit the coins.
+  Asks the `backend` to execute the transaction with the exchange and deposit the coins.

   **Request:**